 Mark’s experience extends beyond the court room to domestic and multi-million-dollar international arbitrations in the Asia-Pacific region.
 Complementing his litigation practice, Mark has considerable experience helping clients to achieve pragmatic and commercial solutions by way of expert determination, adjudication and mediation.

 Mark has a strong reputation for applying a strategic, practical and commercial approach to resolving disputes.
 He enjoys working collaboratively with teams of lawyers and experts to analyse, distill and resolve complex legal issues and is valued for his approachability, thorough preparation and strong work ethic.

 Mark has been consistently recognised in several legal directories, including, The Legal 500 Asia-Pacific, Doyles Guide and Who’s Who Legal for his expertise in the field of construction and infrastructure.

 Prior to being called to the Bar in 2015, Mark practised as a solicitor at Corrs Chambers Westgarth and Arnold Bloch Leibler and before that was Tipstaff to the Honourable Justice Einstein in the Supreme Court of New South Wales (Commercial and Technology and Construction Lists).
 While at Corrs, Mark was seconded to the Australian Centre for International Commercial Arbitration (ACICA) to assist in the drafting of the ACICA Arbitration Rules.

 Mark holds a Bachelor of Laws with Honours and a Bachelor of Commerce with Distinction from the University of New South Wales.
-Previously, he was a headnote author for the New South Wales Law Reports and authored the catchwords for Domestic Commercial Arbitration for the New South Wales Law Reports with John West QC.
+Previously, he was a headnote author for the New South Wales Law Reports and co-authored the catchwords for Domestic Commercial Arbitration for the New South Wales Law Reports.